JoinCODED/WS-React-M4-Mobx-Managing-Global-State/02_Refactoring_Using_MobX/03_Delete_Method.md

 1. Now let's move the `deleteCookie` to our lovely store.
-Remove the `setCookies` line and directly update `this.cookies`
+Remove the `setCookies` line and directly update `this.cookies`.

 ```javascript
 deleteCookie = (cookieId) => {